Halo-Lab/kickin/README.md

 Stylesheets must be located in `styles` directory and inner structure does not matter.
 They will be compiled, minified and cleaned from unused selectors automatically.

 In order to include style to page in page's template provide `styles` property in `data` object.
-It can be type of _string_ or _array of string_.
+It can be _string_ or _array of string_.
 The path to style is relative to `src/styles` directory, so you do not need to include this prefix to path.

 ```js
 module.exports.data = {